 - Cedar 4×4 post (you can use whatever you’d like, but we chose it as a more durable wood for the weather)

-- 1 large dowel – 1″ cut into stem length pieces (with a lot of leftover for other projects)
+- 1 large dowel – 1″ cut into stem-length pieces (with a lot of leftovers for other projects)

 - Mitre saw – or handsaw or whatever you can cut the post with.
 Lowes couldn’t cut it for us because their shop saw doesn’t do that thickness.

-- Spray paint – We used the Valspar Micromist paint + primer in , but Krylon has a pumpkin orange interior/exterior paint that might work for you, too.
+- Spray paint – We used the Valspar Micromist paint + primer, but Krylon has a smaller version of adult tools that might work for you, too.